 Determinations from the Financial Ombudsman Service.

-Due to the unprecedented success of our legal arguments, it is now even easier for us to win your no win no fee claim against the finance company and Azure.
+Due to the unprecedented success of our legal arguments, it is now even easier for us to win your claim against the finance company and Azure.

 If you feel that you were mis-sold your Timeshare at Azure Resorts and that Barclays Partner Finance provided you finance for a misrepresented product, then give us a call.